hausky/skip-oobe/README.md

 This script is designed to copy the `Unattend.xml` file to the Windows installation directory, preparing it for first boot while skipping the OOBE (Out-of-Box Experience) process.
 The script prompts the user for the drive letter where Windows is installed and verifies the presence of the `Unattend.xml` file in the same directory as the script.

 The script is written in batch script format (`.bat`).
-Here's a breakdown of how the script works:
+Here's the script:

 ```batch
 @echo off